KernelHaven/KconfigReaderExtractor/README.md

 source tree by calling `make allyesconfig prepare` on it.
 Be aware that this overrides any previously present `.config` file in the Linux source tree.

+## Build and Install
+### Testing
+The rests require a Linux system with installed `build-essential` package.
+On Ubuntu this package may be installed via:
+`sudo apt-get install build-essential`

 ## License
 This extractor is licensed under GPLv3.
 Another license would be possible with following restrictions: